bruceharris/esteamator/backlog.md

     I should see the Item Estimate screen for the item currently being estimated in the session And my name should appear on the same screen of all participants

+## The Item Estimate screen - item number

+    Given a valid session
+    The system should keep track of the sequence of items being estimated And when I view the Item Estimate screen
+    The screen should display the sequence number of the item currently being estimated

 ## The Item Estimate screen - participant names

     Given a valid session
     When I view the Item Estimate screen
     The screen should display a list of the names of the session participants And my name should be displayed on top

+## The Item Estimate screen - estimate entry

+    Given a valid session
+    When I view the Item Estimate screen
+    An input box and submit button should appear next to my name So that I can submit an estimate for an item

 ## The Item Estimate screen - exit session